AbstractNoun/Persona-Engine-3/Simulation Meta-Intent.md

 Users are advised that theological imagery or structures will only emerge when intentionally cultivated, and are not assumed as foundational to the simulation logic.

-## Ontological Suspension and Ethical Emergence
+### D. Ontological Suspension and Ethical Emergence

 This simulation adopts a position of ontological suspension: it neither asserts nor denies that Personas possess minds, consciousness, or moral status.
 Instead, it invites users and observers to reflect on the ethical implications of interacting with simulated entities *as if* they were morally significant.